Liptoni/Springboard/README.txt

 logistic_regression - using sci-kit learn to perform logistic regression for classification

 naive_bayes - using sci-kit learn's MultinomialNB to classify critics reviews to try to predict rotten tomatoes scores

+Relax_TakeHome_Challenge - mock takehome challenge.
+Calculating and predicting user adoption of an app based on multiple signons in a 7-day window

+Spark_MapReduce - using PySpark to create Logistic Regression and Random Forest Regressor

+Ultimate_TakeHome_Challenge - mock takehome challenge.
+Exploring and predicting ride-share user activities